XtracT/mealiemate/README.md

 4. **Shopping List Generator**
    Consolidates ingredients from your upcoming meal plan into a single structured shopping list in Mealie.
 The AI intelligently combines similar items, standardizes quantities, and organizes by category for easier shopping.

 5. **Mealplan Fetcher**
    Gets the mealplan for the next 7 days and makes it available in Home Assistant, including direct links to every recipe.
-Also generates a visually appealing image that can be sent via Telegram using a bot.
+Also generates a visually appealing image and publishes it via MQTT.
+This automatically creates an `image` entity in Home Assistant (e.g., `image.mealiemate_meal_plan_image`) for display.
+Other services can subscribe to the image topic (`mealiemate/mealplan_fetcher/mealplan_image/image`) to receive the raw PNG bytes.

 6. **Neapolitan Pizza Calculator**
    Calculates precise dough ingredients and fermentation schedules for Neapolitan-style pizza based on temperature and time parameters.
 Uses a scientific approach to adjust yeast quantities for consistent results.